bpmn-io/bpmn.io/src/blog/2018/014-2018-in-review.md

 * [bpmnlint](https://github.com/bpmn-io/bpmnlint), a new side project, sketches our solution for configurable, extensible diagram validation that helps everyone to build even better, easier to understand diagrams.
 Give it a try via the [bpmnlint-playground](https://github.com/bpmn-io/bpmnlint-playground) and give us feedback, if you missed the opportunity until now!

-Often times significant work happend in one of the many underlying libraries supporting our diagram toolkits/editors.
+Often times significant work happened in one of the many underlying libraries supporting our diagram toolkits/editors.
 As an example we [published twelve releases](https://github.com/bpmn-io/bpmn-moddle/blob/master/CHANGELOG.md) in [bpmn-moddle](https://github.com/bpmn-io/bpmn-moddle), each improving the way our BPMN modeler consumes and exports BPMN 2.0 diagrams.

 Altogether we cut more than 75 releases (40 being actual feature releases) in [over 20 libraries](https://github.com/bpmn-io) and wrote
 [twelve blog posts](https://bpmn.io/blog/) to communicate the new and note-worthy in our eco system.